FranciscoBarao/go-app/catalog/README.md

 Readme for the catalog service

-The following service contains the different boardgame related products that can be browsed.
+**Objective -** In the catalog, we are suppose to maintain a private repository of products that can be queried within the marketplace.
+This service contains the different boardgame related products that can be browsed.
 These products are the base for the marketplace.
 At the moment, we have:
 - Boardgames
 - Expansions